-This is the part where you need to grab your prospect’s attention.
-Fail to do that and, well, they won’t even notice you exist — so they definitely won’t buy from you.
+If you don’t grab your prospect’s attention, well, they won’t even notice you exist – so they definitely won’t buy from you.

 How do you do it?
-By asking a question that addresses a problem they have.
+By drawing attention to a problem they have.
 People’s heads will whip up if they think you have the answer to their woes.

 Alright, so you’ve got your prospect’s attention.
 Now you need to keep it.
-And you do that by promising the solution to their problem.
+And you do that by hinting at what their life will be like once they’ve got your solution to their problem.

-NOW you can give them the solution.
+Okay, they’re interested now.
+So you can give them the details.
 Read back over this blog post and you’ll find we’re in this phase of the framework right now.

 The whole point of writing persuasive copy is to get people to buy or do something, right?
 Yeah: now that you’ve gotten people’s attention and shown them your expertise, they will be primed to buy from you.